Expressionism: Drama

-The artist and playwright Oskar Kokoschka's 1909 playlet, Murderer, The Hope of Women is often termed the first expressionist drama.
+Oskar Kokoschka's 1909 playlet, Murderer, The Hope of Women is often termed the first expressionist drama.
 In it, an unnamed man and woman struggle for dominance.
 The man brands the woman; she stabs and imprisons him.
 He frees himself and she falls dead at his touch.
 As the play ends, he slaughters all around him (in the words of the text) "like mosquitoes."
 The extreme simplification of characters to mythic types, choral effects, declamatory dialogue and heightened intensity all would become characteristic of later expressionist plays.
 The German composer Paul Hindemith created an operatic version of this play, which premiered in 1921.

 Expressionism was a dominant influence on early 20th-century German theatre, of which Georg Kaiser and Ernst Toller were the most famous playwrights.
 Other notable Expressionist dramatists included Reinhard Sorge, Walter Hasenclever, Hans Henny Jahnn, and Arnolt Bronnen.
 Important precursors were the Swedish playwright August Strindberg and German actor and dramatist Frank Wedekind.
 During the 1920s, Expressionism enjoyed a brief period of influence in American theatre, including the early modernist plays by Eugene O'Neill (The Hairy Ape, The Emperor Jones and The Great God Brown), Sophie Treadwell (Machinal) and Elmer Rice (The Adding Machine).

 Expressionist plays often dramatise the spiritual awakening and sufferings of their protagonists.
 Some utilise an episodic dramatic structure and are known as Stationendramen (station plays), modeled on the presentation of the suffering and death of Jesus in the Stations of the Cross.
-August Strindberg had pioneered this form with his autobiographical trilogy To Damascus.
+Strindberg had pioneered this form with his autobiographical trilogy To Damascus.
 These plays also often dramatise the struggle against bourgeois values and established authority, frequently personified by the Father.
 In Sorge's The Beggar, (Der Bettler), for example, the young hero's mentally ill father raves about the prospect of mining the riches of Mars and is finally poisoned by his son.
 In Bronnen's Parricide (Vatermord), the son stabs his tyrannical father to death, only to have to fend off the frenzied sexual overtures of his mother.

 In Expressionist drama, the speech may be either expansive and rhapsodic, or clipped and telegraphic.
 Director Leopold Jessner became famous for his expressionistic productions, often set on stark, steeply raked flights of stairs (having borrowed the idea from the Symbolist director and designer, Edward Gordon Craig).
 Staging was especially important in Expressionist drama, with directors forgoing the illusion of reality to block actors in as close to two-dimensional movement.
 Directors also made heavy use of lighting effects to create stark contrast and as another method to heavily emphasize emotion and convey the play or a scene's message.